 - Set crockpot to low.
 For refrigerated hash browns, cook for 6-7 hours.
 For frozen hash browns, cook for 8-9 hours.

-- Casserole is finished when eggs are set.
-Serve with fresh fruit.
+- Casserole is finished when eggs are set

 Tracy @ Daily Dish Magazine